nlgranger/SeqTools/docs/tutorial.rst

     >>> y1[0]
     processing 3
     6

+    See :func:`add_cache` for a simple form of caching mechanism.

 If `f` is slow to compute or `l` is large, lazy evaluation can dramatically reduce the delay to obtain any individual results.
 Furthermore, on can